raiffeisensoftware/build-your-own-radar/README.md

 - `footerText` Sets the text for the footer allowing customization.
 - `homeLink` When set, creates a link when the full radar is shown.
     - `displayText` is the text to display.
     - `link` is the link to redirect to.
+If no Link is specified, it loads the previous url in the history list.

 ## How To Use